borntofrappe/game-development/Practice/Minigames Box/README.md

 end
 ```

-Eventually, as the table is reset so that the game can continue anew with a different set of particles.
+Eventually, the table is reset so that the game and the simulation have a similar setup.

 ```lua
 objects = {}
 ```

-### Static shapes
+### 01 Static shapes

-The demo buids from the progress achieved with the previous section (see [_Dynamic particles_](#dynamic-particles)) to include two static objects.
+The demo shows the effect of two static objects.

-The difference with respect to the previous objects, is that the body are initialized with a static type.

 ```lua
 love.physics.newBody(world, WINDOW_WIDTH / 2, WINDOW_HEIGHT * 3 / 4, "static")
 ```

-_Please note_: if the type is not specified, the engine defaults to `static`, so that it is equivalent to avoid describing the additional argument.
+_Please note_: if the type is not specified Love2D defaults to `static`, so that it is equally possible to skip the argument.

 ```lua
 love.physics.newBody(world, WINDOW_WIDTH / 2, WINDOW_HEIGHT * 3 / 4)